aaronspring/test_website/index.md

 - Code to reproduce submissions must be made available after the competition ends to enable open peer-review.
 - The leaderboard will be hidden until November 2021, once all participants made their code public.
 - The final leaderboard will be ranked based on the RPSS and a grade from peer-review.
+- To have more time for this review we shift the annoucement of prizes into February 2022.
 - Methods to create the 2020 forecasts must perform similar on new, unseen data.
 Therefore do not overfit.
 - The organizers reserve the right to disqualify submissions if overfitting is suspected.

-The organizers are aware that overfitting is an issue when the ground truth is accessible.
-A more robust verification would be about predicting future states with weekly submissions over a year.
+The organizers are aware that overfitting is an issue if the ground truth is accessible.
+A more robust verification would be about predicting future states with weekly submissions over a year, which would take much more time until one year of new observations is available.
 Therefore, we decided against a real-time competition to shorten the project length and keep momentum high.
+Over time we will all see which methods genuinely have skill and which overfitted their available data.

 ## Description